fedormyskin/portfolio/content/about/_index.md

 - managing editor of the journal [Scientific Study of Literature](https://ssol-journal.com);
 - member of the advisory board of the journal [Computational Humanities Research](https://www.cambridge.org/core/journals/computational-humanities-research);
 -	member of the scientific advisory board of [OPERAS](https://www.operas-eu.org) (the Research Infrastructure supporting open scholarly communication in the social sciences and humanities in the European Research Area);
--	member of the governing board of [IGEL](https://igelsociety.org) (the International Society of the Empirical Study of Literature).
+-	president of [IGEL](https://igelsociety.org) (the International Society of the Empirical Study of Literature).

 My research concerns computational literary studies, narrative theory, and the impact of digital technologies on literature, especially regarding digital social reading.